oihi173/BladeBallScripterium/readme.md

     bodyGyro.Parent = humanoidRootPart

     flyConnection = RunService.Heartbeat:Connect(function()
-        if not farmAtivado or modoAtual ~= "FlyMM2" then bodyVelocity.Velocity = Vector3.new(0, 0, 0)
+        if not farmAtivado or modoAtual ~= "Fly" then bodyVelocity.Velocity = Vector3.new(0, 0, 0)
             return
         end